sbernheim4/dotfiles/README.md

 1. Your computer password will be necessary for the script to run.
 It is necessary to change the default shell to be zsh.

 2. The install.sh file will clone the repo into ~/.
 If you have already clone this repo into ~/ nothing will be affected.
 This is done to ensure that the dotfiles are accessible at a universal location.
-If you cloned it into another folder, please delete that copy after running
+If you cloned it into another folder, please delete that copy after running ./install.sh and only keep the one in ~/ to avoid confusion.

-	./install.sh

-...and only keep the one in ~/ to avoid confusion.